All Episodes

 And let's see how happy the state is that you're getting healthy when they don't get the tax revenue.

-All of a sudden, they're gonna start taxing sugar-free beverages.
+All of a sudden, they're going to start taxing sugar-free beverages.

 You wait and see.

-When you start giving up real coke and real Pepsi and real seven up, start buying the diet versions.
+When you start giving up real Coke and real Pepsi and real 7-up, start buying the diet versions.

-Old Patterson and his mean counter is going to figure out wait a minute, we're society is uh getting healthier.
+Old Patterson and his bean counter is going to figure out: wait a minute, society is getting healthier.

 Still a bunch of fat people out there, but they'll get fixed in the meantime.